The Last Leg: Dick of the Year

-In 2022, Josh nominated the FIFA World Cup mascot Laʼeeb and Alex nominated Stranger Things antagonist Vecna.
-Other nominees included Elon Musk, Matt Hancock, Kanye West, and Liz Truss.
-Vladimir Putin was awarded the Steaming Turd Award for the Russian invasion of Ukraine.
+In 2023, it was decided that multiple time nominee Vladimir Putin would be made a lifetime recipient.

+In collaboration with YouTubers Josh Pieters and Archie Manners, The Last Leg presented Suella Braverman with her Dick of the Year 2023 award in person by inviting Braverman to a fake boat launch in her constituency.

+In 2024, the "Dick of The Year" moved online to the show's official Reddit page, where Elon Musk was chosen as the winner of the 2024 award.

 Theme music

 The theme music is Public Enemy's "Harder Than You Think", which became the show's permanent theme after initially serving as the title music to the whole of Channel 4's 2012 Summer Paralympics coverage.